sitehostnz/terraform-provider-sitehost/examples/nginx/README.md

 ## Prerequisites

-You can see your `Client ID` and `API Key` can be generated at <https://cp.sitehost.nz/api/list-keys> by clicking "Add API Key".
+Your `Client ID` and `API Key` values can be generated<https://cp.sitehost.nz/api/list-keys> by clicking "Add API Key".
 You can find out how to do this in our [knowledge base](https://kb.sitehost.nz/developers/api).

 You will need to export your SiteHost Client ID and API Key as an environment variable: